General

 -

-The new rules apply to everyone, even if you have already retired.
-Whether your pension will be converted to a pension under the new rules depends on the agreements made by the social partners (trade unions and employers' organisations).
+The new rules apply to everyone, even if you are already receiving a pension.
+The social partners (trade unions and employers’ organisations) reached an agreement on the new rules.

 -

-Trade unions, employers and pension funds have until 1 January 2028 at the latest to switch to the new pension rules.
-But the switch may also take place earlier.
-Bpf Koopvaardij plans to switch to the new pension rules on 1 January 2026.
+Trade unions, employers and pension funds have until 1 January 2028 at the latest to switch to the new pension rules, but the switch may also take place earlier.
+Bpf Koopvaardij switched to the new pension scheme on 1 January 2026.

 -